-I light a match to a campfire, and see a timeless ring of humanity before me; I step out of my tent in the middle of the night and see a comet streak across a star-filled, moonless sky and wish only for more such nights; I awake to the distant sound of a bird I know I have never seen, perhaps never will see, but recognize and cherish its song, sounding its long, silver-thin notes in a pure, effortless way as if it were singing to all the mornings of the world.
+I light a match to a campfire, and see a timeless ring of humanity before me; I step out of my tent in the middle of the night and see a comet streak across a star-filled, moonless sky, and wish only for more such nights; I awake to the distant sound of a bird I know I have never seen, perhaps never will see, but recognize and cherish its song, sounding its long, silver-thin notes in a pure, effortless way as if it were singing to all the mornings of the world.
 I only ask myself, "Why can't I sing like that?"
 That's something of what religion means to me.

-The Little Clavier: Part VIII

-A weed is a species of movement which feeds on chaos and roots in imbalance.

-ENERGY iPOD

-Sine sole sileo (Without sun I am silent)

-The only reason we do not have an iPod for energy right now-a handy little device you could put in your pocket that condenses and stores, instead of an entire library's worth of information, an entire household's worth of kilowatts-is that those who profit from keeping us dependent on the stone-age fuels of fire and hydrocarbons wish to continue doing so until the supplies are exhausted.
+The Little Clavier: Part VIII A weed is a species of movement which feeds on chaos and roots in imbalance.
+ENERGY iPOD Sine sole sileo (Without sun I am silent) We shape the world and the world shapes us.
+The only reason we do not have an iPod for energy right now-that is, a handy little device you could put in your pocket that condenses and stores, instead of an entire library's worth of information, an entire household's worth of kilowatts-is that those who profit from keeping us dependent on the stone-age fuels of fire and hydrocarbons wish to continue doing so until the supplies are exhausted.
 And for obvious reasons.
-That Exxon-Mobil wants to keep selling us oil until we enter a new dark-ageis only reasonable and logical.
+That Exxon-Mobil wants to keep selling us oil until we enter a new dark-age is only reasonable and logical.
 That is, after all, their business.
 But that governments world-wide do likewise is not reasonable and logical.
 Clearly, if the whole of Shakespeare can be condensed to the head of a pin, so can the whole of Einstein.
 Clear also is that this will not happen until money and the distortions of power it buys are in a bold and simple way eliminated from politics.
 The only force capable of making this happen, it seems to me, is the natural convergence of common sense and the reasoned voices of public opinion and civil debate.
 An iPod for energy may not be as far-fetched as it might sound.
-For the light of the sun to burn at night, and a new solar era to begin, we need only to turn off the switch on the blinding glare of wholly unnecessary corruption.

-CONTRA NATURUM

-Humans are the only species now born into the world without a proper place to be, without a place to stand like a tree, or dig a simple hole like a squirrel, or build a nest like a winter wen.
+For the light of the sun to burn at night, and the new solar era to begin, we need only to turn off the switch on the blinding glare of wholly unnecessary corruption.
+CONTRA NATURUM We shape the world and the world shapes us.
+Humans are the only species born into the world without a proper place to be, without a place to stand like a tree, or dig a simple hole like a squirrel, or build a nest like a winter wen.
 For how many people does this lack of a place to be remain a life-long problem, beyond all hope of resolution?
 A quarter of humanity?
 A third?
 Or more?

-Just as every human being has a self-evident right to clean air and water, so all have an inalienable right to enough land to meet their basic needs.

-See the majesty of the solitary Douglas-fir, the depth of its roots as yet unsounded, the circumference of its spirit still unmeasured, still unknown, yet so fully present around the center of its growth, around the place where it stands.
+Just as every human being has a self-evident right to clean air and water, so all have an inalienable right to enough land-and not one hectare more-to meet his or her basic needs.
+The history of the denial of this primary right is the tragic history of the destructive imbalance of injustice, and of social instability and violent revolution.
+See the majesty of the solitary Doug-fir, the depth of its roots as yet unsounded, the circumference of its spirit still unmeasured, still unknown, yet so fully present around the center of its growth, around the place where it stands SNOW COCKTAIL Zinc from China, Cadmium from Japan.

-SNOW COCKTAIL

-Zinc from China,

-Cadmium from Japan.

 Atrazine from the Basel.

-Mercury from Seattle,

-Lead from Detroit.
+Mercury from Seattle, Lead from Detroit.